 - You will have your mugshot taken.

 - Any personal property you have will get taken away from you and stored until you are released.

 - You will be allowed to make a telephone call so you can get in touch with a member of your family, friend, or bondsman to arrange bail.

-- If you are expected to be released shortly, you might get to skip the jumpsuit and keep wearing your own clothes, otherwise you you will be given a jumpsuit.
+- If you are expected to be released shortly, you might get to skip the jumpsuit and keep wearing your own clothes, otherwise you will be given a jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, you should tell our readers about your experience.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that could help others make it through the procedure?

 Click here to leave a comment

 When you finally post bail, you will be allowed to leave jail.
 Getting discharged from jail can take from 30 minutes to quite a few hours.
 Or, simply, the quicker you post bail, the sooner you will get let go.
 Also, how fast you get released depends on whether you have a bond amount or if a magistrate must figure out how much your bail will be.
 For a minor offense, you will be booked and then released on your recognizance without having to pay bail.
 When you have served your sentence and have a date of your release, plan to get released that morning.